jbronstein2022/FIFAI/index.md

 <!--There has been some success with predicting the results of soccer matches in the past using recurrent Neural Networks, but we aim to improve on this accuracy and take it a step further by predicting scorelines.-->

-We will try to use a more robust dataset with more datapoints along with a more optimized algorithm to improve upon previous results.
+To improve upon the previous [results](https://link.springer.com/chapter/10.1007/978-981-15-9509-7_57), we will try to use a more robust dataset with more pre-game and post-game datapoints such as expected goals for and against along with a more optimized algorithm.
+Another key modification is that their results are outdated and do not continue to learn, whereas we want to keep our model as up to date as possible.
+This might mean reading data in from the last 3-4 years instead of the last 7-8 years.

-Ideally, we would like to have an algorithm that can accurately predict the scoreline, and along with that, the result of the game; we could even extend it by including the most likely goalscorers.
+Ideally, we would like to have an algorithm that can accurately predict the result upwards of 70% of the time.
+A key challenge is understanding exactly what datapoints matter the most and what matter the least.
+This is difficult to predict beforehand and trial and error with different sets of datapoints might lead us to improved algorithms.

-We acknowledge that predicting the exact scoreline of a Premier League match is a very difficult problem, but if we could predict at least the result with an accuracy of above 50%, it would be a success.
+We acknowledge that predicting the exact scoreline of a Premier League match is a very difficult problem, but we hope to succeed and improve on previous results.
+Ultimately, we would like to test our data on the current set of ongoing premier league matches to determine the success rate of our algorithm.
+A lot of factors can change as the form of teams changes throughout the season, but we are confident that we can build a strong model.

 If we are able to build a successful model, we realise that it might lead to an increase in the amount of bets made on Premier League matches, leading to those consequences faced by excessive gambling.
+For one, the number of bets might drastically increase with people taking higher risks.
+Clearly, if people are aware of the result of the game from beforehand for about 70% of the time, there is a lot of money to be made.
+Another issue that might surface is a lack of enjoyment in watching football.
+If people know the result beforehand, would they still enjoy watching the game as much?
+These are some questions and consequences we need to consider if we end up building a successful model.

 ## Literature Review